 Whatever I do music-wise, the vibraphone will be with me.
 I remember seeing it in a corner of my high school band room after I’d come out as transgender.
 In a school of 1,800 students, I felt very much alone, especially when kids harassed me.
 That’s when I noticed the vibraphone sitting there.
 Only two people knew how to play it, so in a way it became my companion and a symbol of my own life experience.
 Different.
 But not by choice.

 My life changed when I arrived at UCF.
 Here I finally felt accepted.
-Never once have I felt “othered.”
+Never once have I felt “othered” on campus.
 I figured it would be that way when it came time to decide where I’d go to college.
 You just never know for sure until you move onto campus and start classes.
 The school met my three most important criteria: 1) a good music program, 2) a place where I could use Bright Futures to limit my debt, and 3) a supportive and safe LGBTQ community.
 Any high-school senior can relate to the first two.
 But only a very small percentage of us can truly relate to the importance of number three.
 We’ve been through a lot.